 Previously: Who Put Bella in the Wych Elm?

-We know very little about him.
+We know very little about the Somerton Man.

 He was in his early 40s when he was found, five feet and 11 inches tall, clean shaven, with hazel eyes and greying strawberry blond hair.
 His smooth hands and well-kept nails showed that he was a stranger to manual labor.
 He dressed well, his outfit – a white shirt, a red and blue tie, brown trousers, a brown jumper, a brown and grey double-breasted coat, socks, and shoes – being of good quality, although missing all the labels.
 He wore no hat, and he carried no wallet.